p66111016/Rotation-Invariant-Neural-Network-Feature-Point-Matching/README.md

 ---
 The inference codes for rotation invariant feature point matching.
 It takes as input a pair of images and return a matched points result.
 Our approach is built upon the SuperPoint and SuperGlue framework, with several architectural modefication and employing alternative model traning strategies.
+See the research of "Deep Learning-based Image Feature Matching for UAV Visual Positioning" at [Csprs 2024](https://www.airitilibrary.com/Article/Detail/10218661-N202501080014-00002/)  (Lai-Han Zou, Chao-Hung Lin).
 Model code adapted from: https://github.com/vdvchen/SGMNet.

 ## 1. Download pre-trained model
 * [Get pre-trained model in this link]